-The military's own movements toward decentralization of combat units have also provided lessons for the corporate world.
-In the Iraq war, when Al-Qaeda forces were winning battles, the U.S. Army moved to empower highly trained combat units to make their own decisions in real time.
-Their increased agility paid off, along with their connection to a centralized information hub.
+The military's movements toward decentralizing combat units have also provided lessons for the corporate world.
+In the Iraq war, when Al-Qaeda forces won battles, the US Army moved to empower highly trained combat units to make their own decisions in real time.
+Their increased agility and connection to a centralized information hub paid off.

 Taking steps toward decentralization can produce major results when a company pinpoints the right level of decentralization for its operations.

-- Flexibility: Decentralized organizations have a great deal of flexibility compared to centralized ones.
-They can adapt to change or make decisions quickly, instead of putting every decision through a rigorous bureaucratic review.
+Decentralized organizations have a great deal of flexibility compared to centralized ones.
+They can adapt to change or make decisions quickly instead of putting every decision through a rigorous bureaucratic review.
 Nowadays, change happens too fast for hierarchical organizations to respond to it.

-- Information-processing ability: New and emerging systems constantly aggregate vast amounts of user data and information on company performance.
+New and emerging systems constantly aggregate vast user data and information on company performance.
 Centralized management simply can't respond effectively to such information in a timely manner.
 Specialized teams with narrow areas of focus are much more agile.

-- Increased morale: Decentralizing provides more employees with the opportunity to step into leadership roles, giving them a sense of empowerment.
-In turn, the organization can benefit from having a plethora of empowered leaders rather than a select few.
+Decentralizing allows more employees to step into leadership roles, giving them a sense of empowerment.
+In turn, the organization can benefit from having many empowered leaders rather than a select few.

-- Error mitigation: According to William Weldon, former chair and CEO of Johnson & Johnson, "The problem with centralization is if one person makes one mistake, it can cripple the whole organization."
-In a decentralized company, he asserts, "you don't have to worry about making that one big mistake."
+According to William Weldon, former chair and CEO of Johnson & Johnson, "The problem with centralization is if one person makes one mistake, it can cripple the whole organization."
+He asserts in a decentralized company, "you don't have to worry about making that one big mistake."

-- Ability to pinpoint strengths and weaknesses: Decentralization also helps companies pinpoint where mistakes and successes occur.
-In 1999, Forbes wrote about a highly successful decentralized company called Illinois Tool Works.
-Split into an array of units each handling a different function, the company would split up units even further if they started greatly outperforming or falling behind the competition.
-Decentralization allowed the company to pinpoint exactly what was working and what wasn't based on the successes and failures of particular units.
+Decentralization also helps companies pinpoint where mistakes and successes occur.
+In 1999, Forbes wrote about Illinois Tool Works, a highly successful decentralized company.
+Split into an array of units, each handling a different function.
+The company would split up units even further if it started outperforming or falling behind the competition.
+Decentralization allowed the company to pinpoint exactly what was working and what wasn't based on the successes and failures of particular units and manage performance accordingly.

-- Reliance on local insight: Decentralization makes sense in a globalized world because local talent has more insight on how to market to and manage their own people.
-In Japan, local businesspeople run Johnson & Johnson's operations for this very reason.
+Decentralization makes sense in a globalized world because local talent has more insight into how to market to and manage their own people.
+In Japan, local business people run Johnson & Johnson's operations for this very reason.

 Companies working to decentralize should negotiate the following challenges:

-- Redundancy of roles: Additionally, decentralization can lead to redundancy of roles across divisions.
-Different sales or customer service staff might be hired for different divisions as opposed to one set of staff to fulfilling this function.
-That's not necessarily a problem if they're more effective than one centralized set of staff, but a company must evaluate whether avoiding such overlap is beneficial.
+Additionally, decentralization can lead to the redundancy of roles across divisions.
+Different sales or customer service staff might be hired for different divisions instead of one set of staff to fulfill this function.
+That's not necessarily a problem if they're more effective than one centralized staff set, but a company must evaluate whether avoiding such overlap is beneficial.

-- Social impacts: Ferrell, Fraedrich, and Ferrell point out potential implications of decentralization on corporate social responsibility.
-It's possible that lower-level teams that are authorized to make decisions about something impacting the community won't make the most ethical or informed decisions, which impacts the reputation of the whole company.
-Oversight of such decisions or having people with the relevant expertise on such teams can potentially remedy this issue.
+Ferrell, Fraedrich, and Ferrell point out the potential implications of decentralization on corporate social responsibility.
+It's possible that lower-level teams authorized to make decisions about something impacting the community won't make the most ethical or informed decisions, which impacts the whole company's reputation.
+Oversight of such decisions or having people with relevant expertise on such teams can remedy this issue.

 Decentralized Autonomous Organizations

 Decentralization can go a step further: decentralized autonomous organizations.
-Such an organization is a vast system (or a system with the potential to become vast) that adapts to user needs, tracks spending and preferences, and dispurses profits without the need for centralized oversight.
+Such an organization is a vast system (or a system with the potential to become vast) that adapts to user needs, tracks spending and preferences, and dispurses profits without centralized oversight.

-In such organizations, something called "blockchain technology" allows the system to function entirely without centralized management.
-The system has a mechanism for generating feedback loops about user preferences so that it can adapt products, services, or even system rules according to their needs.
+In such organizations, blockchain technology allows the system to function entirely without centralized management.
+The system has a mechanism for generating feedback loops about user preferences to adapt products, services, or even system rules according to their needs.